 Lead poisoning is the most common environmental illness in children in California today and can lead to lifelong injuries, including learning disabilities, speech impairment, and other developmental issues.
 There is no known level of lead that can exist in the body safely, so any amount of lead that seeps into your body can be considered lead poisoning.
 Luckily, lead poisoning is preventable in most instances, so educating yourself on what lead poisoning is and where lead particles can be found in your daily life can help prevent injury to yourself or your child.
 However, there are times when you may encounter lead in your home as a result of your landlord’s failure to notify you of the existence of lead in your building or another violation of California lead regulations.
-Call the attorneys at Willoughby Brod if you suspect there may be lead in your building or have suffered from lead poisoning.
+Call the attorneys at Brod Law Firm if you suspect there may be lead in your building or have suffered from lead poisoning.

 Lead Poisoning in Your Daily Life